cloudqubes/cloudqubes.github.io/_posts/2019-09-16-getting-started-with-devstack.markdown

 {% endhighlight %}

 ## Step 2: Download DevStack

+Download the latest version from the master branch.
 {% highlight shell %}
 $ git clone https://opendev.org/openstack/devstack
+$ cd devstack
+{% endhighlight %}

+If you want to install a stable version of DevStack, `-b` option can be used clone a specific version in [DevStack repository][devstack_repo].
+Below will download the Pike version of DevStack, instead of the latest version.

+{% highlight shell %}
+$ git clone https://opendev.org/openstack/devstack -b stable/pike
 $ cd devstack
 {% endhighlight %}